erknapp/erknapp.github.io/README.md

-# Portfolio
-Portfolio Website
+#Hi, my name is Erika Knapp and I like to make websites.

-## This is a showcase of my web development skills
+This is a website showcasing some of my work.